Japan's creative web scene punches above its weight. Here's who to call.

 3) Technical excellence

 Japan has deep roots in gaming, animation, and electronics.
-That engineering DNA translates to studios comfortable with WebGL, Three.js, and complex interactive builds.
+That engineering DNA translates to studios comfortable with WebGL, Three.js, and complex interactive builds — increasingly on WebGPU, as our own WebGPU migration guide covers.
+It's why studios like baqemono and Utsubo collect Developer awards, not just visual ones.

 4) Predictable delivery